-There’s a heck of a lot that goes into the thought process of managing a category, or planning a product roll-out, or designing new marketing messaging for a brand.
-At least, there should be.
-Unfortunately, it’s not uncommon for these types of in-store decisions to be made based on guesses, or by simply assuming that a change to the shelf will lead to an increase in sales (hint, it usually doesn’t.)
+There’s a heck of a lot that goes into the thought process of managing a category, or planning a product rollout, or designing new marketing messaging for a brand.
+Unfortunately, it’s not uncommon for these types of in-store decisions to be made based on guesses, or by assuming that a change to the shelf will lead to an increase in sales (hint, it often doesn’t.)

-The following are 4 ways forward-thinking brands and retailers working smarter by driving their in-store planning strategies with virtual reality solutions.
+Here are 4 ways forward-thinking brands and retailers are working smarter (and safely distanced) by driving their in-store planning strategies with virtual reality solutions.

 Identify Leading Concepts